-Mental health and money are intertwined, as we saw last week.
+Mental health and money are intertwined.
 Suffering from mental illnesses can, for instance, affect how we manage our finances.
 Keeping track of income, expenses and savings can be difficult and, in some cases, almost impossible.
 Especially when feeling lethargic, unwell, or when overthinking and feeling impulsive.
-This week, let’s look at how mental health and money management are co-related.
+Let’s look at how mental health and money management are co-related.

 Mental illnesses like anxiety and OCD can make us feel forced to take up multiple jobs for fear of losing money or never repaying one’s debt off.
 Sometimes, talking over the phone or going to the bank or opening letters from the bank can induce our anxiety.
 In some cases, when experiencing depression, impulse buying and spending money on favourite things can make it easier to cope.
 This is because spending can give us a high and make us feel better temporarily.